 Moisturizing helps maintain a healthy skin barrier, which is critical to keeping eczema under control.
 Applying your lotion immediately after bathing or a shower is most effective, because it helps to lock water into the skin.
 However, depending on how dry your skin is, you may want to apply lotion in the morning and night and throughout the day.

 When choosing a moisturizer, look for minimal formulations and ensure your moisturizer is fragrance free.
 Products with fragrances can contribute to eczema flare-ups, which makes moisturizing counterproductive.

 While fall can be a time of slowing down and reflecting on the year, it can also be filled with the stress of holiday prep.
 Because researchers have found a link between stress and eczema flares, minimizing stress may help improve your eczema symptoms.
 Meditation in particular has been found to be a helpful tool to reduce itching.
 However you relieve stress — whether by getting outside, going to therapy, or spending time with loved ones — do more of that this time of year.

 An imbalance in the skin’s microbiome leads to eczema itch and discomfort.
 Gladskin Eczema Cream with Micreobalance® is clinically proven to reduce eczema symptoms.
 Micreobalance®, our patented endolysin, restores balance to the skin microbiome to support the skin’s natural healing process.
 Learn more.

 Overcoming Seasonal Eczema Flare-Ups

 Cooler weather doesn’t have to equal itchy, uncomfortable skin.
-Cold weather months are more challenging for eczema-prone skin, but by wearing layers, avoiding scratchy and synthetic fabrics, running a humidifier indoors, reducing stress, and applying Gladskin Eczema Cream, you can enjoy happier, healthier skin no matter the weather outside.
+Cold weather months are more challenging for eczema-prone skin, but by wearing layers, avoiding scratchy and synthetic fabrics, running a humidifier indoors, reducing stress, and moisturizing, you can enjoy happier, healthier skin no matter the weather outside.